 La Résistance: What both the Free States Army and the Manhattan militias originally were.
 The FSA has since become an N.G.O.
 Superpower, while the militias are increasingly starting to resemble native tribes.

 The Last DJ: Wilson urges Matty to become this, telling him something along the lines of: "Be afraid of death Matty, but never be afraid of your bosses, your contract, whatever.
-The second you fear that more, you become irrelevant."
+The second you fear your bosses or your contract more than death, you become irrelevant."

 Land of One City: Inverted - Manhattan Island may technically only be one city, but it's divided into literally hundreds of tribal enclaves, petty dictatorships, communes, republics, zones of control, gang territories and the like.